 The penalties for a white-collar crime depend on the crime the person committed and the circumstances surrounding it.
 The penalties may include restitution, imprisonment, fines, community service, and probation.
 Moreover, the people who were targets of the white collar crime can file a civil lawsuit.

 What Should You Do?

-If you have been convicted of a white collar crime, you need to contact the best Dallas criminal defense lawyer to build your case.
-The criminal defense lawyers in Dallas at the Law Office of Broden & Mickelsen can defend the allegations on you in court and prevent you from doing or saying anything that may negatively affect your case and its verdict.
+If you have been convicted of a white collar crime, you need to contact the best Dallas white collar crime lawyer to build your case.
+The criminal defense lawyers in Dallas at the Broden & Mickelsen, LLP can defend the allegations on you in court and prevent you from doing or saying anything that may negatively affect your case and its verdict.